Revelation 4:9

 says that every believer is a king and every believer is a priest.
 Humans who

-have little faith will tend to build limitations where God has put none.
+to build limitations where God has put none.

 It should be of little surprise that God